Skip to content

 About CritterCalcs

 CritterCalcs grew out of CalculatorCorp.com, a 4,300+ page calculator platform that has served hundreds of thousands of calculations across multiple domains over several years.
 After building precision tools for printing, construction, electrical engineering, and general use, the pet health space stood out: the gap between professional veterinary knowledge and what pet owners can actually access online is significant.
 Most pet calculators available are basic, unsourced, and clinically unreviewed.
-CritterCalcs was built to bridge that gap with purpose-built tools backed by published veterinary science and clinical review.
+CritterCalcs was built to bridge that gap with purpose-built tools backed by published veterinary science and independent expert review.

 Who builds the tools